iotaledger/goshimmer/docs/specification/approval_weight.md

 ## Detailed design
 In this section, we will describe implementation details of how approval weight are managed with epoch and markers, which includes:
-1. supporters of a branch as well as the approvers of markers management,
+1. supporters of a branch management,
+2. approvers of markers management,
-2. approval weight management.
+3. approval weight management.

-## Branch supporter / message approver management
+## Branch supporter / marker approver management
 Instead of keeping a list of approvers for each marker and collecting supporters of a branch by walking the Tangle, we keep the list of approvers along with its approved marker rank for each branch.

 This approach gives us benefits: